whoami96/homelab/README.md

 # homelab

-A repository containing the configuration of the homelab environment.
+A repository contains the configuration of the homelab environment.
 Built on proxmox, docker and terraform.